Winton M. Blount: Later years

 In 1973, Blount returned to Blount International, Inc., becoming its president once again in 1974.
 From 1981 to 1984 Blount, Inc., built the King Saud University in Riyadh, Saudi Arabia.

 In 1980, Blount served as national chairman of John Connally's unsuccessful primary campaign, with the nomination being won by Ronald W. Reagan of California.

 In 1996, the Greenwich Publishing Group published his autobiography called Doing It My Way, which he had co-written with Richard Blodgett.

 In 1999, Blount International, Inc., was sold to Lehman Brothers company for $1.35 billion.

+Personal life

+Blount was married twice.
+Blount first married Mary Katherine Archibald in 1942 and later divorced her in 1981.
+He had 5 children with Mary Katherine.
+Blount later married Carolyn Self in 1981.
 Blount died in Highlands, North Carolina, at the age of eighty-one.
+He was buried at Greenwood Cemetery in Montgomery, Alabama.